Skip to main content

 Identifier: SC-173

-Scope and Contents The Luella Edwards scrapbook is composed exclusively of photos.
+Scope and Contents The Luella Edwards scrapbook is composed almost exclusively of photos.
 The images, two or three to a page, serve as a travelogue, detailing a 1930s trip from the campus of Wheaton College to the Black Hills science station.
 There are several striking shots of the North Dakota wastes, and the construction of Mt.
 Rushmore.
 The album is black, measuring 7 1/4 x 10 1/4.
-Folded and tucked into the back is a 1937 copy of The Sunday School Messenger, featuring an article about "The Little Brown Church in...
+Folded and tucked into the back is a 1937 copy of The Sunday School Messenger, featuring an article about "The Little Brown...